Raguel – My Guardian Angel

 June 7, 2024

-Sometimes, I wonder how God is entertained in heaven after all those elders, angels, and innumerable beings have finished their morning routine of praise, chanting “HOLY, HOLY, HOLY is the Lord” to their heart’s content.
+I often wonder how God stays entertained in heaven after the elders, angels, and countless beings finish their morning routine of praise, chanting “HOLY, HOLY, HOLY is the Lord.”

-How does God stay entertained in heaven?
-I truly believe (without any scholarly theology or anything to support my fragments of imagination) that we humans amuse God with all our tantrums.
-We either make Him happy or just boiling mad.
-Either way, He will just call out to Angel Michael—”Michael!”—and Michael will fly before God’s throne like the ever-efficient personal assistant, ready to confirm if he should use his sword to dismember the earth or command one of those other angels that don’t even have plenty of power like that to scare us back into our senses.
+I believe we humans amuse God with our tantrums, making Him either happy or boiling mad.
+He might call out to Angel Michael—“Michael!”—who, like an efficient personal assistant, would be ready to confirm if he should use his sword to dismember the earth or command other angels to scare us back into our senses.

-Then, there’s Angel Gabriel.
+Then there’s Angel Gabriel.
 Oh, Gabriel.
-I am coming for you.
-Today is not yet your day, but let’s just say I have my eyes on you too.
-With all the bowing and thrones and dominations happening in heaven, I imagine Gabriel trying to over-impress God by delivering messages with extra flair.
-“Oh, great Gabriel, the master of divine email,” I’d say sarcastically, thinking about how he must try to get everything perfectly right.
+I have my eyes on you too.
+With all the bowing and thrones in heaven, I imagine Gabriel trying to over-impress God by delivering messages with extra flair.
+“Oh, great Gabriel, the master of divine email,” I’d say sarcastically.

-In all this divine hierarchy, God, in His omnipotence, will just sit down and handpick any angel to be your guardian angel.
-God bless you, your guardian angel is the one that likes to make you a very fantabulous scapegoat.
+In this divine hierarchy, God handpicks any angel to be your guardian angel.
+God bless you if your guardian angel likes to make you a fantabulous scapegoat.
 And in this case, that scapegoat is me—Olu.
-My God, I really want to understand how you are entertained in heaven.
-Does my life excite you?
-Certainly!
-But, let me say it out loud now, “Please don’t let it excite you like that; I don’t want to be impaled on a pole or boiled in a cauldron” because this guardian angel you gave me will certainly not mind.
-I’m telling you, Dear God, this one is a PAIN IN THE ASS.
+My life must be quite entertaining to God, but please, don’t let it be too exciting; I don’t want to be impaled or boiled because this guardian angel you gave me will certainly not mind.
+This guardian angel is a PAIN IN THE ASS.

 Dear people of God, ask me what he did.
 I believe the angel is a HE or a SHE, whatever.
 What did He do?